The Specifier

 with operational parameters such as balance, rigidity and handling,

-being directly effected by the design and it's specification.
+being directly effected by the specification of the design.

 Key features

-as a better way to select points in a 2-D plane and points in 3-space.
+This is a better way to select points in a 2-D plane and points in 3-space and hence, also angles.

-Rotations in 2-space and 3-space are a lot easier to describe and to implement using a hex-grid.
+Rotations in 2-space and 3-space are a lot easier to describe, and to implement.

-2. It has a very simple user interface.
+2. It has a very simple user-interface based on InterUnit-UI.

-A designer can load photographs of a real object onto the hex-grid,
+1. A designer can load photographs of a real object into the app,

 (with a description of the camera parameters used in taking those photographs).